 The Ivory Silk Lilac Tree is a gorgeous addition to any garden.
 But, proper care is key!
 It’s disease-resistant and low maintenance, but pests can still be a problem.
 Aphids and borers can damage the tree and stop its growth.
 Prune the tree for a well-spaced structure.
 Regularly check for pests, and use insecticides if needed.

 The advantages of this tree are abundant!
-Beautiful white blooms, moderate to fast growth rate, and a lifespan up to 40 years.
+Beautiful white blooms, moderate growth rate, and a lifespan up to 40 years.
 With proper care, it will bring joy to your garden for years!